The Phil Silvers Show: Home media

 In May 2006, CBS DVD released a 50th anniversary collection entitled The Phil Silvers Show: 50th Anniversary Edition.
 The three-disc set features 18 episodes from the series.

 On July 27, 2010, CBS DVD (distributed by Paramount) released the first season of The Phil Silvers Show on DVD in Region 1 format.
 A region 2 release followed on September 6 of the same year.

 On August 5, 2014, it was announced that Shout!
 Factory had acquired the rights to the series in Region 1 and would release Sgt.
 Bilko -The Phil Silvers Show: The Complete Series on November 4, 2014.

 In 2015, they began releasing individual season sets, season 2 was released on April 28, 2015 followed by season 3 on August 4, 2015.
 The fourth and final season was released on November 17, 2015.

 In Region 2, Mediumrare Entertainment has acquired the rights in the UK and released Sgt.
 Bilko – The Phil Silvers Show: - Complete Collection on DVD on September 22, 2014.

 In other media

 Film

 The Phil Silvers Show was the basis of a critically and commercially unsuccessful movie, Sgt.
-Bilko (1996), starring Steve Martin as Bilko, Dan Aykroyd as Colonel Hall, Max Casella as Paparelli, and Eric Edwards as Doberman, with Phil Silvers' daughter, Cathy Silvers, at Lt.
+Bilko (1996), starring Steve Martin as Bilko, Dan Aykroyd as Colonel Hall, Max Casella as Paparelli, and Eric Edwards as Doberman, with Phil Silvers' daughter, Cathy Silvers, as Lt.
 Monday.
 The plot centers around an investigation into wrongdoings in Fort Baxter by Major Thorn (played by Phil Hartman), an old rival of Bilko's, who will stop at nothing to get the better of Bilko.